sitespeedio/coach/README.md

 ![What the coach do](img/coach-explained.png)

 ## Bonus
-The coach doesn't only knows about performance.
+The coach knows more than just performance.
 She also knows about accessibility and web best practice.

 ### Accessibility
 Make sure your site is accessible and useable for every one.
 You can read more about making the web accessible [here](https://www.marcozehe.de/2015/12/14/the-web-accessibility-basics/).

 ### Best practice
-You want your page to follow best practice right?
-Making sure your page is setup for search engines, have good URL structure and so on.
+You want your page to follow best practices, right?
+Making sure your page is set up for search engines, have good URL structure and so on.

 ### General information
-The world is complex, somethings are great to know but hard for the coach to give advice about.
+The world is complex.
+Some things are great to know but hard for the coach to give advice about.

 The coach then just tell you have the page is built and you can yourself draw your own conclusions if something should be changed.